JohnTwentyTwo/Valorant-Checker-Fullcapture/README.md

 # SW1NH-checker
+UPDATE 26/9/2022: this is the last time I update this checker!
 What is this?

 This is a tools that show the infomation of the valorant account.
 You put the account in it and then it will check the info.